FarronF/limerick-council-meetings/meetings/2019/05/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15th April 2019.md

 to the units that are currently vacant and requested the Executive to complete the refurbishment

-works on these properties as soon as possible.---
+works on these properties as soon as possible.
+---
 3

 **4.**